 Urgent – Jan 1 2017 Deadline (Now Outdated)

 This strategy is partially based on the ability to tax shelter investments inside a policy and that is being minimized for policies in 2017.
 The amount that can be tax sheltered inside a policy is determined by a complex calculation based on the amount of insurance.
-Policies placed inforce after 2016 will be subject to a less tax favourable calculation.
+Policies placed in force after 2016 will be subject to a less tax favorable calculation.
 Effectively they will be requiring the purchase of more life insurance (thus increasing costs, and reducing investments) to tax shelter investments.
 Policies place in force prior to 2017 will be grandfathered under the old, more tax-favorable rules.

 You don’t have to start making deposits into the investment portion right away – but you do need to get the insurance coverage in place prior to that deadline.
 If you’re considering this strategy, it’s important that you do so without delay.
 We expect the insurance industry is going to have a rush at year end 2016.
 Along with holidays, reduced staffing at head offices, year end processing, and normal year end higher volume levels, we expect that some policies left to the last months of 2016 will not be issued in time to be eligible.
 Be proactive.

 Corporate Insured Retirement Program

 There is a variation of this strategy where the policy is owned by a corporation.
 This strategy is similar in benefits with respect to taxation, with some addition of dividends being used as an income stream.
 It is thus suitable for business owners looking for a tax-optimized strategy to withdraw income from their corp.